14 Days Nile Cruise From Aswan To Cairo

 Day 9Qena - Abydos - Sohag

 Set sail to Baliana to visit the magnificent Temple of pharaoh Seti I at Abydos.
 The Temple of Seti I at Abydos is amongst the most famous, cited by many as the most impressive religious structure still standing in Egypt.
 Unlike other Egyptian temples, it is L-shaped rather than rectangular and incorporates seven great doorways and seven sanctuaries.
 The temple was dedicated to the major gods Osiris, Isis, Horus, Amun-Ra, Ra-Horakhty, and Ptah as well as the deified Seti I himself.
-Back to your cruise ship to set sail to Sohag.
+Head back to your cruise ship to set sail to Sohag.
 Overnight in Sohag.

 Meals Plan: Breakfast, Lunch & Dinner